EliottClavier/T-NSA-700/readme.md

 This will open a secure shell connection to the virtual machine.

 ### Environment setup

+- Run the "terminal" vm or a vm with main_vm to true

-After the virtual machine (VM) supporting the Gitlab deployment runner is executed, run the following command in the terminal:
+- After the virtual machine (VM) supporting the Gitlab deployment runner is executed, run the following command in the terminal:

     ansible-playbook -i /etc/ansible/inventories/local/hosts /etc/ansible/playbooks/setup.yml

 ### Conclusion

-With these steps, you should now have a basic understanding of how to install Vagrant and VirtualBox, start a virtual machine using a pre-existing `Vagrantfile`, and log into it using the specified credentials.
-You can now start using Vagrant to manage your virtual machine environments.
+The local environnement is now set up

 ## Gitlab Registration and Deployment Guide